01-edu/public/subjects/tell-me-how-many/README.md

 ### Instructions

 Your very favorite person's birthday is coming soon.
-So you've decided to organise a very special party 🥳🪅🎤
+So you've decided to organize a very special party 🥳🪅🎤

-Invitations has been sent for a while...
+Invitations have been sent for a while...

 Good news: answers are back!
 Psst: Sorry buddy, we didn't count it, you've been too generous.
 But we saved every one of them as a file in a special directory for